| EXTRACT FROM: BORN WITH A TARTAN SPOON

 leaving him to his lonely fate at the end of the table, but couldn't

+wait to see him take his first mouthful.
 Dad being a slow eater, we were almost in a frenzy of anticipation

 by the time he started munching.
 In it finally went.
 He stopped